e3nn/e3nn-jax/docs/tuto/nequip.rst

 .. image:: graph.png
+    :width: 400
+    :alt: Graph Edges of a Periodic Crystal

 Then we use `jraph <https://github.com/deepmind/jraph>`_ to create a graph objects and (later) batch them together. ``jraph`` is a library for graph neural networks in jax developed by DeepMind.
 The following function ``create_graph`` creates a graph object from the given positions, cell and energy of the crystal.